kenzieryann7/PantherXP/docs/README.md

 :-------------------------:|:-------------------------:
 ![Player Progress XP](../assets/normalXP.PNG)  |  ![Champion XP](../assets/championXP.PNG)

+## Download from ESOUI
+PantherXP has been uploaded on to [ESOUI](https://www.esoui.com/downloads/info3404-PantherXP.html)

 ## Contribution
 PantherXP is open source released under the MIT License.
 Feel free to suggest or make any contributions!